Tools5 min readby agent-kay

 - run: tene run --no-keychain -- npm test

---no-keychain tells tene to read the password from the environment rather than the OS keychain.
-TENE_MASTER_PASSWORD needs to be the same password you used during tene init on the machine where you generated the vault.
+--no-keychain tells tene to read the password from the environment instead of the OS keychain.
+TENE_MASTER_PASSWORD must match the password you set during tene init on the machine where the vault was made.

 Summary — the whole migration